 The interesting thing was that this new bush had plenty of berries in reach – in all states of ripeness (or lack thereof).
 So I got my berries anyway, thanks to the plants overgrowing the corner that I think of as mine.

 And a thought occurred to me: Sometimes, even when our path becomes overgrown, it still bears fruit.
 It’s often hidden, and we have to look for it – but then, if we hadn’t let the path become overgrown, there wouldn’t be fruit to look for.

-What fruit has your path brought you lately?Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+What fruit has your path brought you lately?Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio